biohackathon-japan/bh23-pbo/paper/paper.md

 # Future work

-The resulting network of concepts amounts to almost 2500 entries (see the NoC in the supplementary data).
+The resulting network of concepts amounts to more than 2000 entries.
 We expect to cover, in the near future, the entries that were not taken into account in this improvement phase and to come up with a sounder ontology.
-PBO will be made available in a public ontology repository (e.g., BioPortal), so that it could get improved by experts in the field.
+PBO will be made available in a public ontology repository (e.g., BioPortal), so that it could get improved by experts in the field as well as the rest of the communinity.
 The automatic tools that were implemented will be improved and ideally published as a complementary material to the ontology.

 ## Acknowledgements